Bruce King (American football)

-Bruce King (born January 7, 1963) is a former American football fullback in the National Football League.
-He split his 3-year career with the Kansas City Chiefs and the Buffalo Bills.
-He played college football at Purdue.
-During his career, King was the only rookie fullback/running back to start on opening day of the 1985 season.
+Bruce King (born January 7, 1963) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected by the Kansas City Chiefs in the fifth round of the 1985 NFL draft.
+He also played for the Buffalo Bills.

-High School career
+Early life

-King graduated from Heritage Hills High School, where he helped lead the Patriots to a 3-yr record of 25-5 (1978 season 6-4, 1979 season 9-1, 1980 season 10-0), were consistently ranked in the Top Ten and won 2 PAC conference titles.
+King graduated from Heritage Hills High School, where he helped lead the Patriots to a 3-year record of 25–5 (1978 season 6–4, 1979 season 9–1, 1980 season 10–0), were consistently ranked in the Top Ten and won 2 PAC conference titles.
 A two-way player (Running Back & Linebacker), King was an Indiana North-South All-Star, winning MVP honors.
 He was tapped as an All-Region, All-State and All-American; spurning offers from the Michigan Wolverines and Ohio State Buckeyes, he accepted a scholarship to play football for Jim Young and study engineering at Purdue University.

 Following his collegiate career, he was awarded the Rabold Award from the Indiana Football Coaches Association for "Excellence in College Football," joining the ranks of other award winners such as Mark Herrmann, Rod Woodson, Darrick Brownlow, Kevin Hardy, Roosevelt Colvin, Jay Cutler and Anthony Spencer.

-A multi-sport athlete, he also helped led the Patriots to their first (of 11) IHSAA Sectional Titles during the 1979-80 basketball season.
+A multi-sport athlete, he helped led the Patriots to their first (of 11) IHSAA Sectional Titles during the 1979-80 basketball season.
 He also lettered in baseball and track & field.

 In 2022, he was selected for induction into the Indiana Football Hall of Fame.